citynetwork/docs/docs/howto/openstack/nova/new-server.md

     you have already made.
 That script runs during system boot and performs housekeeping tasks like user account creation, enabling acceptable authentication methods, and configuring remote package repositories.
     Click on _Advanced Options_ to see the default script.

     It is now time to create your {{brand}} server; click the green _Create_ button, and the new server will be readily available in a few seconds.

     ![Create new server](assets/new-server/shot-08.png)

+    Regarding the _User-data propagation method_ above, notice that the _Use metadata service_ is pre-selected for you.
+For more on what this is and why you might want to select the _Use configuration drive_ method, please read our guide on [launching a server with a configuration drive](config-drive.md).
 === "OpenStack CLI"
     An `openstack` command for creating a server may look like
     this: